 A friend aptly uses “medication managers” to describe the role of most conventional providers today and this is not to be derogatory but to speak truth.
 With appointment times averaging just 17 minutes there is not much care that can take place beyond this.
 I have heard many conventional providers argue they suggest lifestyle modifications all the time, and that may be true, but to what extent?
 Simply telling someone to “eat healthier” or “lose weight” while also prescribing the pharmaceutical alternative and/or not providing resources to help with the recommendation rarely invokes action.
 Some have rebutted “that’s what nutritionists and health coaches are for”and this is exactly the point – if medical doctors are not facilitating foundational health changes themselves their role is mostly in managing medications and overt disease.
 I argue that the general medical practitioner role needs to move beyond this and into health promotion if there is to be a change in the trajectory of healthcare.
 This is what naturopathic medicine offers.

 In my perfect healthcare paradigm, lifestyle-focused, health-promoting practitioners with prescriptive ability (i.e. NDs and functional medicine MDs/DOs) would replace your primary care providers as you know them today.
 These practitioners would utilize pharmaceuticals conservatively and responsibly, with non-pharmacological approaches at the forefront of treatment approach, where appropriate.
-Referrals to non-physician practitioners would be readily made to support this emphasis on lifestyle and wellness (acupuncture, counseling, energetic medicine, etc.), as well as to conventional MDs/DOs as they practice today for higher force intervention needs: management of multiple medications, in-patient/hospital care, specialty care, and surgery.
+Referrals to non-physician practitioners would be readily made to support this emphasis on lifestyle and wellness (acupuncture, counseling, energetic modalities, etc.), as well as to conventional MDs/DOs as they practice today for higher force intervention needs: management of multiple medications, in-patient/hospital care, specialty care, and surgery.
 The fact that 90% of the MD profession chooses a non-primary care practice shows their preference for these disease-focused roles anyway.
 In this model, all of the different providers work together with the health-focused primary provider at the hub, and I think reorganization in this way would beget real health progress over the perpetuation of chronic disease the current system promotes today.
-I encourage you to seek out a holistic-focused physician to supplement or conduct your primary care needs to create this more health-centered care paradigm for yourself.
+I encourage you to work with a holistic-focused physician to supplement or conduct your primary care needs to create this more health-centered care paradigm for yourself.